TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

             config.absRefPrefix = http://example.com/

+         **Special keyword:** "auto" (Since TYPO3 CMS 7.1) lets TYPO3 autodetect the site root based on path prefixes (and not based on host name variables from the server, making this value safe for multi-domain environments).

          **Note:** Using an URI in absRefPrefix will require additional conditions if you use different domains for your deployment stages in CI environments.